Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Optimization of OFS problem

 \subsection{Numerical Comparison}

-In this section, we demonstrate the application of the following selected algorithms to the OFS problem.
-The selected algorithms are: NGOpt (Section \ref{sec:ngopt}), $(\mu/2 + \lambda)$ MIES (Section \ref{sec:mies}), Integer Fast GA (Section \ref{sec:integer-fast-ga}), Noisy Portfolio (Section \ref{sec:noisy-portfolio}), BO (Section \ref{sec:bo}), $(\mu + \lambda)$ EA (Section \ref{sec:ea-simple}), $(\mu/2 + \lambda)$ EA (Section \ref{sec:ea-simple-cross}) and UMDA (Section \ref{sec:umda}).
+In this section, we demonstrate the application of the selected algorithms to the OFS problem\utwo{, see sections~\ref{sec:optimization:selection:GAs}},~\ref{sec:optimization:selection:RSM},~\ref{sec:optimization:selection:MBs},~\ref{sec:ngopt}.
 Let us denote the set of those algorithms as $\mathbb{A}_1$.
 We used $\Fest_K$ as the objective function with fixed constant $K = 10^3$ for all the algorithms.
 In each algorithm except BO, we used the computational budget of $2.1 \cdot 10^3$ evaluations of the objective function $\Fest_K$.
-For BO we made only $10^3$ evaluations of $\Fest_K$, due to the reasons discussed in Section \ref{sec:bo}.
-Every algorithm is run $n = 20$ times and every time the set of initial solutions is taken uniformly at random from the search space $\mathscr{L}$.
+For BO we made only $10^3$ evaluations of $\Fest_K$, due to the reasons discussed in Section~\ref{sec:bo}.
+Every algorithm is run $n = 20$ times and every time the set of initial solutions is taken uniformly at random from the search space $\mathscr{L}$\utwo{, so the initial population is different for each run of every algorithm.}

 In this section, we study how well the $\mathbb{A}_1$ algorithms perform on the OFS problem.
 Each algorithm in $\mathbb{A}_1$ is randomized.
 Let $\Xi$ be the sample space such that $\xi \in \Xi$ determines the behavior of algorithms.
 Therefore, for a fixed $\xi \in \Xi$ and $A \in \mathbb{A}_1$ we will consider $A(\xi)$ as a deterministic algorithm.
 Random vector $\BF{x}^{(t)}\!\br{{A(\xi)}}$ denotes the candidate solution that is evaluated when the objective function $\Fest_K$ is called in $t$-th time by algorithm $A$.
-As the measure of performance of an algorithm $A$ we consider two following criteria. \begin{enumerate} \item Quality of the solution considered by algorithm $A$ when computational budget $t$ is spent:
+As the measure of performance of an algorithm $A$ we consider two following criteria. \begin{enumerate} \item \textbf{Quality‐of‐solution.}~ Quality of the solution considered by algorithm $A$ when computational budget $t$ is spent: